Close Menu

 But Batyi argued the headline number masks a heavier bill that operators continue to carry.
 “The implementation cost associated with licence obligations can, in some cases, exceed the cost of the spectrum itself,” she said.

 That financial pressure has already produced a high-profile casualty.
 Cell C acquired 10MHz of bandwidth at 3.5GHz at the 2022 auction at a price of R288-million but, citing liquidity constraints, could not settle the bill.
-After a payment arrangement with Icasa fell through, the operator surrendered the spectrum in 2024, and the regulator can now relicense it to another player.
+After a payment arrangement with Icasa fell through, the regulator revoked the spectrum in 2024 and can now relicense it.

 Read: Why the spectrum gold rush may soon be over